-You know those baby first aid and grooming kits, which come with, like, 50 items?
-You don’t need all that crap.
-Seriously.
+You can just say “no” to those baby first aid and grooming kits, which contain, like, 50 items.
+You’ll never use all that crap.
+I promise.

 Did I mention the razor sharp baby claws already?
 Yes, I think so.
 For whatever reason, baby fingernails grow fast and are incredibly thin and jagged.
 Please arm yourself with some baby nail clippers and be not afraid to use them.